-At some point in your life, you decided it was better to eat than to feel or address your stress, conflicts and difficult situations.
-You then started obsessing on food to avoid experiencing negative emotions like the fear of rejection, or feelings of unworthiness, anxiety, guilt or shame.
+If you binge emotionally, at some point, you decided it was better to eat than to feel or address your stress, conflicts, and difficult situations.
+You then started obsessing over food to avoid experiencing negative emotions like the fear of rejection, or feelings of unworthiness, anxiety, guilt or shame.
 Each time you did, you “imprinted” your mind and brain with this reaction.
-It now happens so quickly that you cannot even feel it happening within you.
+Now, it may happen so quickly that you cannot even feel it happening within you.
 You just know you want to binge.

 If you’re serious about learning how to control binging, you have to create an efficient daily routine to start imprinting new reactions to external and internal triggers.

 Your worst enemy is self-sabotage.
 Your second worst enemy is your exceedingly high self-expectations and perfectionism.
 I’ll tell you more about both below, but for now, remember that you’ll have to work at this daily, probably for weeks.
 I don’t like the word “work,” because it doesn’t have to be a lot of effort.
 Instead, expect to spend consistent attention, presence, choices, and action on the issue.

 In your daily routine, you’ll have to learn to be present to yourself, to stop and listen for what you feel and need, and to create a new set of beliefs.
 You’ll also need to take action to nurture yourself.
 For example, if you feel the need to be alone, you’ll have to cancel unnecessary engagements.